GoatAli/GoatAli.github.io/week2.md

 author: Alieu Camara
 ---

-During the second week, I met with Dr. Mack to review the plans for the 2024 Summer Institute program.
+During the second week, my team and I completed our literature review spreadsheet along with creating our chatbots using two different frameworks.
+We also had to write a report on our chatbots which we were able to complete within the week.

 [Back](./)